SexChrLab/PlacentaSexDiff/README.md

 * Data: 12 placenta samples from 12 individuals.
 Exome on 12 placentas.
 RNA-seq on 2 extraction sites on each placenta.

+## PART B. Are the same genes (with the same alleles) having the same expression pattern across all 24 placentas?

 ### Whole exome processing
 * Joint call using GATK4 across 12 individuals.
   - Subset the VCF file into 2 files: chrA and chrX